Rhettus/blog/_posts/2024-09-07-om-1-birds-in-flight-settings.md

 Tip: The histogram has a white area which represents the whole scene but within that there is also green area which represents your focus area (usually a bird)

-# Pre-requisits
+# Prerequisites

 ## Perform a factory reset
 Even if your camera is new or especially if it is used, perform a factory reset.
-I have had unknown settings affect my C-AF autofocus accuracy..
-Shoot factory and change minimal settings with regards to autofocus.
+I have had unknown settings affect my C-AF autofocus accuracy.
+Shoot factory settings and change on required settings with regards to autofocus.

 ## Upgrade firmware
 This article assumes firemware v1.7, which makes the `All` focus points with bird detection more usable.